Are California Rolls Healthy? A Closer Look at the Popular Sushi Staple

 • Nori: Seaweed is a rich source of iodine and other trace minerals, though it’s typically used in small amounts.

-However, it’s worth noting that the sushi rice can tip the carb count higher than expected, especially for those monitoring blood sugar or following a low-carb diet.
+The specific calories in a California roll can fluctuate depending on the amount of rice used and whether it includes extra toppings like spicy mayo.
+It’s worth noting that the sushi rice can tip the carb count higher than expected, especially for those monitoring blood sugar or following a low-carb diet.
 The imitation crab also contains additives and has a higher sodium content than fresh fish.

 When Is It a Healthy Choice?